 Running When You’re Down With The Flu

 If you are down with the flu and have flu like symptoms, like achy muscles and a fever, you must not run.
-Running with a fever can be very dangerous and it will significantly increase the time that you
+Running with a fever can be very dangerous and it will significantly increase the time that you would take to recover.
+When you have a fever, your body’s internal temperature increases for your immune system to fight off the infection.
+Running will increase your internal temperature further, which would not just make your symptoms worse, but could lead to dangerous and even long-term consequences on your health.

 Running or any form of strenuous activity when you’re battling an infection already, compromises the immune system, especially in the first 20 hours after the exercise.
 This will make your body more vulnerable to the bacteria or viruses that are already making you unwell, and worsen your symptoms and the illness considerably.
 Running also drains your body of energy and vital nutrients that your body would need to fight off the infection, and this would increase the time that your body will take to bounce back to normal health.

 Experts recommend that runners with a flu of fever hold off until the day after the symptoms disappear and take it easy for the first few days after that.
-They should wait for up to one or two weeks before getting back to
+They should wait for up to one or two weeks before getting back to the intensity and mileage that they were used to, before the onset of the illness.
+Not being careful about this could result in a relapse.

 Knowing Your Limits